sonic-net/SONiC/doc/copp/CoPP Config and Management.md

 ```

 ## Warmboot and Backward Compatibility
+It is desirable to have warmboot functionality from previous release versions of Sonic.
+Since the existing schema has COPP Group name/key with protocol names (e.g `"COPP_TABLE:trap.group.bgp.lacp"`, there is a limitation in adding any new protocol or trap to an existing CoPP group and seamlessly migrate.
+However, with this proposal, the implementation is to do a migration of APP DB entries to new schema.

-The implementation must ensure that backward compatibility is maintained.
+In addition, the implementation must ensure that backward compatibility is maintained.
 If the system is boot-up with an *old* config file, the default CoPP tables are to be loaded from ```init_cfg.json``` and expected to work seamlessly.

-The implementation must ensure Warmboot functionality is working as expected.
-During warmboot, the CoPP tables shall be present in APP DB and system is restored from the APP DB entries.
-At the time of this proposal, existing APP DB entries are expected to be the default entries and shall not have a conflict with Config DB entries [*TBD*]

 ## CLI
+`show` commands to display CoPP group and CoPP entries shall be provided as part of this feature implementation.

-CLI support to add/modify CoPP tables OR providing show commands to display existing CoPP entries is not scoped as part of this design and can be taken up as future activity.
+CLI support to add/modify CoPP tables is not scoped as part of this design.
+In future, the following commands shall be supported:

+1. User shall be able to change policer values for a queue
+2. User shall be able to change the queue for a protocol/trap
+3. User shall be able to delete a group/trap.
+    *In the current proposal, this would mean to keep the key in config_db with empty attributes.

 # Flows